MarcoDVisser/ccrtm/README.md

 ```
 ### Dependencies

-ccrtm depends on the pracma and expint packages (for now).
+ccrtm depends on the Rcpp, pracma and expint packages (for now).

 ## Examples